-- How many Partner Community licenses do I need? - 1

-Note: If you don't need access to all sales objects, such as opportunities, leads, and campaigns, you can also use Customer Community Plus licenses for partners.

-- Can I invite all my partners to the same community or do I need multiple communities? - Do I need a custom partner profile or all the roles? - What data do I want to share with my partners network? - What level of data visibility and privacy do I need for my community?
+- How many Partner Community licenses do I need? - Note: If you don't need access to all sales objects, such as opportunities, leads, and campaigns, you can also use Customer Community Plus licenses for partners. - Can I invite all my partners to the same community or do I need multiple communities? - What objects do I need to grant permissions for in my partner profiles?
+Do I need to three roles per account? - What level of data visibility and privacy do I need for my community? - Do I want to allow my partners to self-register?